Q: What is the difference between the Industrial Mill Finish and the Bright Brushed Finish?

 Q: What is the Torque Spec for your Seatpost collars?

 A: The torque spec for the seatpost collar is 5Nm.

-Q: My Lynskey frame has a developed a crack and I am the original owner, how do I start the warranty claim?
+Q: My Lynskey frame has a developed a problem and I am the original owner, how do I start the warranty claim?

 A: Please fill out the form in this Link.
 A Lynskey representative will reach back out to you with more information within 24 hours(excluding weekends).

-Q: My Lynskey frame has developed a crack but I am not the original owner; can the frame be repaired.
+Q: My Lynskey frame has developed a problem but I am not the original owner; can the frame be repaired.